Will the Circle Be Unbroken?

 Other passages that speak of the Christian as becoming a part of the bride of Christ are: Matthew 9:14-15; Mark 2:18-20 John 3:27-30; Ephesians 5:22-33; and Revelation 19:5-9.

 You see, the Christian just can’t be more a part of the eternal family of God.
-He/she is born into it, adopted into it, and married into it.
+He or she is born into it, adopted into it, and married into it.
 Because of this the Christian will enjoy a dual existence in eternity as not only a child of God but also a part of Christ’s bride.
-All earthly relationships will be rendered null and void as God the Father fills the role of the Christian’s father and God the Son fills the role of the Christian’s spouse.
-So, to answer the old song’s question, the family circle will be unbroken in heaven, but it will be a much different (and better) family circle than anything we experience on this earth.
+All earthly relationships will be rendered obsolete as God the Father fills the role of the Christian’s father and God the Son fills the role of the Christian’s spouse.
+So, to answer the old song’s question, the family circle will indeed remain unbroken for Christians in heaven, but it will be a much different (and better) family circle than anything we experience on this earth.